muratk3n/thirdwave/en/tweets/2020/week9b.md

 Because he was born in TR, I could try to claim him as one of my own, my tigga, a homeboy..
 But that would be a mistake, he didn't spend much time there.
 He a Jew?
 Where was he at when he grew up?
-In Italy
-- hence the accent.
+In Italy, hence the accent.
 That's the answer: he's a guinea.
 Real guinea, not like ones in US who are Americans but try to cling to a faux identity because of their moronic parents so they wildly gesticulate trying to look a certain way but fail.
 No, this guy is a legit guinea.
 Problem